SupratimRK/web-bulk-email-sender/readme.md

 ## 🛠️ Setup & Installation

-Follow these steps to get the application running on your local machine.
+Follow these steps to get the application running on your local machine for development or testing.
+For production deployment, see the "Running for Production" section below.

 ### ✅ Prerequisites

-*   **Python**: Version 3.7 or newer recommended (due to Flask 2.x+ dependencies).
+*   **Python**: Version 3.7 or newer recommended.
 *   **pip**: Python package installer (usually comes with Python).
 *   **Git**: For cloning the repository.
 *   **(Optional but Recommended)** A Python virtual environment manager (`venv`).